denaomar/lead-enrichment-pipeline/README.md

 # Lead Enrichment Pipeline
-### ACQ Vantage — Trial Project
+### Mockup Project
 **Author:** Dena Omar

 ---

 ## What This Does

-Takes a CSV of 48 member company websites and enriches each one with structured, CRM-ready company data using a multi-stage scraping pipeline and an LLM extraction layer.
+Takes a CSV of 48 test member company websites and enriches each one with structured, CRM-ready company data using a multi-stage scraping pipeline and an LLM extraction layer.

 Each URL produces: